rchantrillcheyette/weather/shipping-forecast.md

-New high expected Dover 1028 expected 0600 tomorrow.
+New high expected Dover 1028 at 0600 tomorrow.